Ermengarde, Viscountess of Narbonne: Later years

-Without issue after two unhappy marriages, Ermengarde designated as heir Pedro Manrique de Lara -the second but eldest surviving son of her half-sister Ermessinde (who had died in 1177) by her husband, Count Manrique Pérez de Lara (who was killed in battle in Garcianarro on 9 July 1164).
-In 1192 Ermengarde abdicated the viscounty in favor of Peter and retired to Perpignan, where she died five years later.
+Without issue, Ermengarde designated as her heir Pedro Manrique de Lara, the second but eldest surviving son of her half-sister Ermessinde (who had died in 1177) by her husband Count Manrique Pérez de Lara (who was killed in battle in Garcianarro on 9 July 1164).
+In 1192 Ermengarde abdicated the viscounty in favor of Pedro and retired to Perpignan, where she died five years later.